CEsarABC/Django-Deployment-Notes/README.md

 10. Create a Procfile

     - `echo "web: gunicorn YOUR_DJANGO_APP_NAME.wsgi:application" > Procfile`
       - `YOUR_DJANGO_APP_NAME` should be the exact same name as the name of the Django project that you created in step 3.
 It is case sensitive.
 Make sure that your Procfile has a capital P and that it follows the format above exactly, otherwise your app won't deploy.
+In the case of this app, I would write `echo "web: gunicorn Tester.wsgi:application" > Procfile`.

 11. Create your requirements.txt file.